krauss/dm-dpj-01/README.md

 ```sh
 python src\main.py
 ```
-* When you're done, to exit the virtual envirnoment:
+* When you're done, to exit the virtual environment:
 ```sh
 deactivate
 ```

 #### Linux :penguin:

-The following setup was successfully run on a Linux Fedora 33 64 bit machine
+The following setup was successfully run on a Linux Fedora 33 64-bit machine

 * Clone this repository:
 ```sh